 - If you belong to a government organization charged with delivering high-quality service to a large population, then the value of completing your mission (to the population served) can be very large.

 To fully understand the value of the case building project, be sure to consider also the time and effort already going into decision support, accountability reporting, budgeting, and planning.
 This may very well be many reduced, significantly, if you establish a business case discipline in the organization, with methods and support that are structured and well communicated.

 But, what is the Value of the Case itself?

 Further questions about the value of the business case project, or about the “ROI” for the case itself could be answered after the analysis is performed.
-That value could then be taken as a change in expected value for results of the action under study (the subject of the case) from doing the analysis.
-(Expected value is a concept from applied statistics: the expected value of the action should improve because the probabilities of low value outcomes decrease and the probabilities of high value outcomes increase, thanks to the analysis).
+That value could then be taken as a change in expected value for the results of the action under study (the subject of the case) from doing the analysis.
+(Expected value is a concept from applied statistics: the expected value of the action should improve because the probabilities of low-value outcomes decrease and the probabilities of high-value outcomes increase, thanks to the analysis).

 I suspect, however, that most managers would not consider that kind of result as very practical guidance.
 You cannot take expected value to the bank.
 And, in any case, it comes too late to help decide whether or not to do the case.